 - International Production Coordinator at Steven Spielberg’s Shoah Foundation, which created the largest video archive in the world, containing more than 52,000 interviews conducted in 56 countries around the world; and

 - Youth Manager at the Volunteer Center of Sonoma County, which engaged more than 800 teens a year in community service and education about social and environmental issues.

 - Ghostwriter of the autobiography of a Polish Holocaust survivor who fought as a partisan in the forests of Belarus.

 Asher has served as a consultant to a number of other nonprofit organizations.
-He currently serves on the board of Transition United States.
+He currently serves on the board of Transition United States and the Climate Action Advisory Board for the City of Corvallis.
 Asher was born in the Netherlands, and has lived in Israel, Massachusetts, Pennsylvania, Oregon, Connecticut, Colorado, and California.
-He currently lives in Santa Rosa, California with his wife and two children.
+He currently lives in Corvallis, Oregon with his wife and two children.
 Asher received his B.A. in Creative Writing from The Colorado College.